What is cancel culture - and who has been cancelled?

 He also said, "I think it's fair to say, although the woke crowd will think that they've cancelled me, I think they will be rather disappointed when I re-emerge."

-Glee star Lea Michele came under fire from multiple angles in June 2020, following a post about George Floyd.
+Glee star Lea Michele came under fire from multiple angles in June 2020 following a post about George Floyd, who was killed by police in Minneapolis in May 2020.

-Michele tweeted about Floyd with the Black Lives Matter hashtag.
-In response, fellow Glee star Samantha Ware who played Jane Hayward in the show, wrote, “Remember when you made my first television gig a living hell?!?!
+After tweeting about Floyd with the Black Lives Matter hashtag, fellow Glee star Samantha Ware responded by writing: "Remember when you made my first television gig a living hell?!?!
 Cause I’ll never forget.
 I believe you told everyone that if you had the opportunity you would ‘s— in my wig!’ amongst other traumatic microaggressions that made me question a career in Hollywood.”

-Former Glee co-stars Amber Riley and Heather Morris confirmed that they didn’t believe Michele was racist.
-But she certainly made life very unpleasant for people on set with her.
+Many more of Lea Michele's former co-stars from various productions backed up Ware's claims, appearing to create a pattern of behaviour.
+For example, former Glee co-star Amber Riley confirmed that she didn't believe Michele was racist - but she certainly made life very unpleasant for people on set with her.

-Gerard Canonico worked with Lea Michele on the broadway production of “Spring Awakening”.
-He wrote on Twitter, “You were nothing but a nightmare to me and fellow understudy cast members.
+Gerard Canonico, who worked with Lea Michele on the Broadway production of 'Spring Awakening', wrote on Twitter, “You were nothing but a nightmare to me and fellow understudy cast members.
 You made us feel like we didn’t belong there.
 I tried for years to be nice to you to no avail.
 Maybe actually apologize instead of placing the blame on how others ‘perceive’ you.
 You’ll probably just delete this though.”

-After Ware’s first Tweet hit the headlines, Michele lost a brand partnership with HelloFresh.
-Zola, a wedding registry company Michele was working with before the accusations, also released a statement.
-They said that they weren’t working with the actress anymore but were disappointed to learn of her behaviour.
+After Ware's first Tweet hit the headlines, Michele lost a brand partnership with HelloFresh, while Zola, a wedding registry company Michele was working with before the accusations, saying that while they weren't working with the actress anymore, they were disappointed to learn of her behaviour.

 Following this, Lea Michele posted a long apology on Instagram.
 She wrote, “I apologize for my behavior and for any pain which I have caused.